Keeping Women Safe in their Homes

 Keeping Women Safe in their Homes Technology Initiative

-This initiative helps women and their children escaping domestic and family violence by providing technology-driven solutions as part of a comprehensive risk assessment and safety plan to support women to remain safer in their own homes.
+The Technology Initiative trialled a range of new and emerging technologies as part of the KWSITH program.
+The initiative helped women and their children escaping domestic and family violence by providing technology-driven solutions as part of a comprehensive risk assessment and safety plan to support women to remain safer in their own homes.

 For FDV support services in your area, please visit: